apollo-fyi/apollo-docs/docs/attendee_roles.md

 When the event is deleted, the role will be removed from all attendees.

+!!! note
+    Apollo will not allow users to assign a persistent attendee role if they don't personally have permission to `Manage Roles` on the server.

 !!! warning
     When using a persistent attendee role, the role must be **below** Apollo's highest role in the role hierarchy list, otherwise Apollo will not